minnyres/texstudio-windows-arm64/README.md

 # texstudio-windows-arm64
 TeXstudio is a fully featured LaTeX editor.
 This repository distributes TeXstudio binaries for Windows on ARM64 (WoA).

-Please go to [releases](https://github.com/minnyres/texstudio-windows-arm64/releases) for the downloads.
+~~Please go to [releases](https://github.com/minnyres/texstudio-windows-arm64/releases) for the downloads.~~

+The latest Windows Arm64 builds are published at https://github.com/texstudio-org/texstudio/releases

 ## How to build